csiz/hex-single-motor-mini-drive/motor-sim/src/normal_dist_tricks.md

 In essence, we're updating our beliefs about ${tex`X_0`} based on whether it "passed" or "failed" a test where the benchmark (${tex`X_1`}) was itself uncertain.
 The two posterior distributions represent our updated beliefs about ${tex`X_0`} in these two distinct scenarios.

+### The absence of evidence is evidence of the absence

-Enough with the maths, the plot below shows we should update our belief about the motor position in 3 cases:
+Enough with the maths, the plot below shows how we should update our belief about the motor position every motor cycle.
+First we predict the our prior for the motor position then we check if a hall transition was detected.
-1. In case the left side hall sensor was triggered (transition to a), we should nudge the postion to the left if we're not already there.
-2. In case the right side hall sensor was triggered (transition to b), we should nudge the postion to the right if we're not already there.
+* If the detection matches our prediction, we gain little information, but confirm our prior is correct, thus the new estimate remains the same as the initial prediction.
+* When the prediction is wrong, we update the position for 2 cases:
+  1. If the hall transition was detected when we didn't predict it, the motor must have sped up towards the detected sector.
+The new position is close to the trigger point (the position between 2 sectors).
-3. In case no hall sensor was triggered (no transition), we should nudge the position towards the center of the current hall sector.
+  2. A transition was predicted but none was detected, then the motor must have slowed down.
+The updated position moves slightly towards the center of the current sector.

 <div class="card tight">
     <div>${bounded_example_input}</div>